 As an iPhone photographer, I obviously have a problem with this and I really hope Apple fixes this issue in a future update.
 I haven’t had a chance to test the landscape cropping issue on iPhone 5/5S, but it’s clearly a problem on iPhone 4/4S.

-If you want to take stunning photos with your iPhone, please join over 7,892 subscribers who receive my free iPhone photography email tips that you won’t find anywhere on this blog.
+If you also want to take great photos with your iPhone, please join over 11,273 subscribers who receive my free iPhone photography email tips that you won’t find anywhere on this blog.